shilohai1/voidr.health/src/blogs/21-unveiling-the-hidden-risks-of-vaping-to-lungs.md

 ## Vaping By the Numbers: 2025 Update

-Recent surveys and health data reveal an unsettling plateau—and in some cases, an increase—of vaping among teens and young adults:
+Recent surveys and health data reveal an unsettling plateau and in some cases, an increase of vaping among teens and young adults:
 - **20% of children aged 11–17 in Great Britain have tried vaping, with 7% currently vaping and 3% vaping daily.
 That’s roughly 400,000 current youth vapers and 160,000 daily users in 2025**.
 - In the United States, rates of adolescent vaping now exceed those of adults.
 - Students who vape frequently: in 2024, 38.4% of students who reported e-cigarette use were frequent users; 26.3% vaped daily.